mail4hafij/react-typescript-graphql/README.md

 The frontend project is called ```react```.
 Open the ```react``` app/folder with VS code.
 I plan to generate a typescript SDK inside my ```react``` application from the GraphQL schema.
 This will allow the ```react``` application to easily use the SDK to fetch and save data.
 I used graphql code generator to do exactly that.
 Run `yarn generate` to generate the SDK.

-Note that, any changes to GraphQL api therefor must be reflected on the ```react``` application.
+Note that, any changes to GraphQL api must be reflected on the ```react``` application.
 So run `yarn generate` whenever there is a change in the GraphQL api.

 ## graphql code generator
 You can read more about the code generator here.